Home improvements that increase value can improve quality of life and offer a high return on investment (ROI).

-Replacing a garage door has a 93% ROI, making this a no-brainer for most homeowners.
+Replacing a garage door has a 93% ROI, making it one of the best home upgrades.

-Other great ROI-heavy projects to consider include remodeling your kitchen, installing a stone veneer, and replacing your windows.
+Other high ROI projects include remodeling your kitchen, installing a stone veneer, and replacing your windows.

-Sometimes home remodels aren’t just eye candy (although we love a good before-and-after).
-If you dream of selling one day, some remodeling projects also offer a fantastic return on investment (ROI).
-From rebuilding kitchens to adding smart appliances, and beyond, here are 15 of the most lucrative home remodeling projects.
+Sometimes home remodels aren’t just eye candy—although we love a good before-and-after.
+If you dream of selling one day, some remodeling projects also offer a fantastic return on investment (ROI.)
+Some of the best home upgrades are the ones that make your life a little (or a lot) more comfortable while also increasing your home’s resale value.
+From rebuilding kitchens to adding smart appliances, and beyond, here are 15 of the most lucrative home improvements that add value to your house.

 1. Garage Door Replacement